The Dynamics of Globular Clusters and Elliptical Galaxies: Discussion

 \section{Discussion}

-This paper presents an idealised model for a typical GC to reach stability from the time of its formation from an initially uniform state before its separation from the expanding Universe.
-The velocity-radius relationship was plotted, and the resulting log-log surface density-radius curves compare well with observations for two typical GCs.
+This paper presents an idealised model for a typical GC to reach stability, from the time of separation from the expanding Universe in an initially uniform state until its formation as an independent spherical entity.
+The velocity/radius relationship is plotted, and the resulting log-log surface-density/radius curves compare well with observations for three typical GCs.
 Given the velocity dispersion and half-light radius, the model enables the dynamical mass to be computed, and the model was extended to plot this theoretical mass against the half-light radius for 735 spherical objects spanning more than eight decades of mass (Fig.~\ref{fig:ellipticals}).

 The absolute age of the Universe is a cosmological limit setting a maximum age to all objects within it.
-The epoch of decoupling (379,000 years after the Big Bang) sets a further age limit because, apart from the small ripples recently observed in the MWB, the whole Universe was then at a state of equilibrium \citep{2018arXiv180706209P}.
-This is uncomfortably close to the ages of some observed components of the Universe, such as some of the oldest GCs, some supermassive black hole (SMBH) quasars, and some of the oldest stars (Section~\ref{Chronology}), leaving a very short time for them to have condensed from the expanding hot gas field.
-Gravitational instability then acted upon minor perturbations within this medium, allowed the separation of individual pro-galactic units that went on to collapse through their own self gravity against the background of an expanding universe.
+The epoch of decoupling (379,000 years after the Big Bang) sets a further age limit because, apart from the small ripples recently observed in the MWB, the whole Universe was then at a state of equilibrium \cite{2018arXiv180706209P}.
+Although this is uncomfortably close to the ages of some observed components of the Universe such as some of the oldest GCs, some supermassive black hole (SMBH) quasars, and some of the oldest stars (Section~\ref{Chronology}), leaving a very short time for them to have condensed from the expanding hot gas field, there is increasing theoretical evidence that this can occur \cite{2020MNRAS.498.5652K}.
+Current theory states that the initial separation occurred from the gaseous state after decoupling, but the determined ages of objects such as primordial stars, and the short time available for the collapse of early SMBHs, are consistent with separation beginning within the plasma itself before the era of decoupling, and such differentiation, even at the size of a SMBH, would still be too small to register on the large scale primordial ripples of the CMB.
+Gravitational instability then acted upon minor perturbations within this medium allowed the separation of individual pro-galactic units that went on to collapse through their own self gravity against the background of an expanding universe.
 This caused the mean separation of galactic centres to continue to increase even as the galaxies themselves contracted in size.
-Current theory states that the initial separation occurred from the gaseous state after decoupling, but the determined ages of objects such as primordial stars, and the short time available for the collapse of early SMBHs, are consistent with separation beginning within the plasma itself before the era of decoupling, and such differentiation, even at the size of a SMBH, would still be too small to register on the large scale primordial ripples of the CMB.